geekymoose/dotfiles/README.md

 ./exec_pacman.sh
 ```

-## Sync
+## Setup

 I use GNU Stow to synchronize the settings.
-Each package in `src` is organized the same way it lives on the local computer.
+Each package in the `src` folder is organized the same way it lives on the local computer.
-(I saw other interesting techniques with git config. see links).

 ```bash
 # Apply all symlinks
 ./exec_stow.sh
 ```

+I saw other interesting techniques with git config.
+For further information, see these links:

 - <https://www.reddit.com/r/linux/comments/afund1/manage_your_dotfiles_with_style_gnu_stow/>
 - <https://www.gnu.org/software/stow/>